 With your palms facing you, grip the bar with your hands positioned slightly wider than shoulder width apart.

-To work more the biceps, make sure your palms are facing you (this is called supinated grip).
+To work more the biceps, make sure your palms are facing you (this is called supinated grip or an under grip).
 If your palms face away from you (pronated grip), it will work more of your back muscles and less your biceps muscles.
+The under grip works more of the biceps muscles, while of course still hitting your back's large muscles.

 To do a chin-up, pull on the bar to lift your body weight straight up until your face meets the level of your hands.